-Passion, energy, commitment and a thirst for developing and nurturing talent and new creative initiatives & partnerships have made her a respected key player in the national and international cultural scene.
+Passion, energy, commitment and a thirst for developing and nurturing talent and innovative creative initiatives & partnerships have made her a respected key player in the national and international cultural scene.

 From 2012-2014, Assis was Artistic Director of Royal Ballet Flanders, where she rejuvenated the award-winning company, with a merger with the Flemish Opera and the development of new repertoire, including creations by Slava Samodurov (Romeo & Juliet), Edward Clug, Ashley Page and Jacopo Godani as well as introducing works by Wayne McGregor, Alexander Ekman, Jiri Kylian and Sidi Larbi Cherkaoui.

 Assis was Artistic Director & Chief Executive of DanceEast from 2000–2012.
 She led the organisation through a period of reorganisation and expansion.
-Her legacy there is the £9 million Jerwood DanceHouse, the cultural cornerstone of the largest urban regeneration project in the East of England on the Ipswich waterfront.
+Her legacy there is the iconic Jerwood DanceHouse, the cultural cornerstone of the largest urban regeneration project in the East of England on the Ipswich waterfront.

-Assis is Trustee of Rambert Dance School and Jubilee Hall in Aldeburgh.
-She has been an advisor and assessor to Arts Council England, Ontario Arts Council, the Canada Council, and Scottish Executive and served on Sir Brian McMaster’s Sounding Board Review for Supporting Excellence in the Arts: From Measurement to Judgement.
+Assis is Trustee of Rambert Dance School, Project Animo in Australia and Eastern Angles Theatre Company in Suffolk.
+She has been an advisor and assessor to Australia Council, Arts Council England, Ontario Arts Council, the Canada Council, and Scottish Executive and served on Sir Brian McMaster’s Sounding Board Review for Supporting Excellence in the Arts: From Measurement to Judgement.

-Assis was born in the Azores, Portugal, and raised in Canada.
-She studied dance for many years and holds a BA (Honours) from Canada’s York University and an MA (Distinction) from Surrey University in Guildford.
+Assis was born on the island of Sao Miguel in in the Azores, Portugal, and raised in Canada and as lived in Europe since 1994.
+She studied ballet and dance for many years and holds a BA (Honours) from Canada’s York University and an MA (Distinction) from Surrey University in Guildford.